Harikrishnankanjingattu/MINIPROJECT_TEAM16/README.md

 ## 🎯 Conclusion

-The AI Sales & Lead Outreach Agent presents a scalable, emotionally intelligent, and language-aware solution for modern sales communication.
-By combining AI-driven voice intelligence with sentiment analysis and automated persuasion, the system improves conversion rates, enhances customer trust, and significantly reduces operational costs.
+The AI Sales & Lead Outreach Agent delivers a scalable, emotionally intelligent, and language-aware solution for modern sales communication.
+By combining AI-driven voice intelligence with sentiment analysis and automated persuasion, the system enhances customer trust, improves conversion rates, and significantly reduces operational costs.

 ---